-USDA disburses billions of dollars as subsidies to help cover cost and yield fluctuations.
-The recipients, however, are almost exclusively white farmers.
-Amici and other organizations have repeatedly raised the issue, but the discrimination and financial harm to socially disadvantaged farmers persist.
-Dr. Boyd gave a detailed testimony on this matter:
+USDA's extreme concentration of federal subsidies on white farmers is a another telling example of present discrimination.
+The Government provides ample evidence as to why past discrimination leads to this discrepancy, Gov't Br.
+At 26-27, but Amici continues to see that minority farmers are severely underrepresented in USDA's farm subsidy programs.
+19 Croson, 488 U.S. at 501 (significant numerical disparities can show discrimination); Dean, 438 F.3d at 456 (finding compelling interest in part because only 10 of the City's 270 firefighters were black).
+Each year, USDA disburses billions of dollars as subsidies to help cover cost and yield fluctuations.
+20 The recipients, however, are almost exclusively white farmers.
+21 Amici and other organizations have repeatedly raised the issue, but the discrimination and financial harm to socially disadvantaged farmers persist.
+22 Dr. Boyd gave a detailed testimony on this matter: